Fluid limits for interacting queues in sparse dynamic graphs: Equilibrium behavior

 \section{Equilibrium behavior}

-In this section we assume that $\calR_n$ is a Poisson process of rate $\mu_n$, which implies that the process $(\bX_n, \bG_n)$ is a continuous-time Markov chain.
+In this section we assume that $\calR_n$ is a Poisson process of rate $\mu_n$ that is independent of all the other stochastic primitives, listed in the beginning of Section \ref{sec: proof of the fluid limit}.
+This implies that the process $(\bX_n, \bG_n)$ is a continuous-time Markov chain.
 We establish that this process is ergodic provided that $\lambda_n < n$ and we show that the sequence of stationary occupancy states $q_n$ converges weakly to the equilibrium point $q^*$ when \eqref{ass: sparsity condition} holds and $\lambda < 1$.
 Then we provide a lower bound for $q^*$ when the mean of the limiting outdegree distribution is upper bounded by a constant and we establish when the lower bound is tight.
 In particular, we give a tight lower bound for the fraction of servers with at least $i$ tasks in equilibrium.